jake05050505/jake05050505/README.md

 </summary>

 ### Projects
-- Final Project at UA92 - AI-powered fact-checking & credibility analysis software (for the contemporary issue of misinformation/disinformation on the web).
--- A chatbot interface using Next.js, programmed in TypeScript (TSX), GPT implementation planned soon.
+- Final Project at UA92 - AI-powered fact-checking & credibility analysis tool (for the contemporary issue of misinformation/disinformation on the web) - A chatbot interface using Next.js, programmed in TypeScript (TSX), GPT implementation planned soon.
 ### Learning
 - Intermediate-Advanced Data Structures & Algorithms.
 - React